Website Design for Manufacturing Companies

 #8: Use negative space

-Negative space is actually a positive design quality.
+Negative space is actually a positive design quality and many of the best web design companies use it.

 Using white space lets you break up text on a page better so that readers can more easily scan the content.
 That means you can engage readers, keep them on your page, and make sure they have the chance to read as much as they want without being intimidated by a big, gray wall of text.
 Newspapers have used this strategy for decades — if they didn’t have negative space, nobody would be able to read.